-Burger buns, specifically homemade hamburger buns, are the best.
-This recipe for buttery, light, yet sturdy specimens comes from King Arthur Flour and are the best we’ve ever had.
+Burger buns, specifically soft hamburger buns, are the best.
+These buttery, light yet sturdy specimens that are almost like brioche come from King Arthur Flour and are the best we’ve ever had.
 Here’s how to make them at home.

-When King Arthur Flour first shared this homemade burger buns recipe online, the website was inundated with comments from home cooks declaring these lightly golden, pillowy soft, sparely sweet buns “THE BEST.”
+When King Arthur Flour first shared this recipe for homemade burger buns recipe online, the website was inundated with comments from home cooks declaring these lightly golden, pillowy soft, sparely sweet, sorta like brioche buns “THE BEST.”
+We concur.
 Without further ado, here’s how to make them.
 This recipe has been updated.
 Originally published August 9, 2012.–Renee Schettler Rossi

 Burger Buns Recipe